The natural skincare solution:

 So lets talk about some of the most commonly found chemicals, why they should be avoided, and why a natural skincare routine is best.

 This is an umbrella word that is used to cover a wide range of different compounds including hundreds of chemicals that do not have to be listed on the label!

 Mineral oil, petroleum, petrolatum, petroleum jelly, and paraffin oil:

-Not only can these increase the risk of clogged poors, causing black heads and acne, but a huge health concern with petroleum products is that they can contain an 1,4-dioxane.
-It is an impurity, found in 22 per cent of all petroleum-based cosmetics which has been found to cause cancer in animals.
+Not only can these increase the risk of clogged pores, causing blackheads and acne, but a huge health concern with petroleum products is that they can contain 1,4-dioxane.
+It is an impurity, found in 22 percent of all petroleum-based cosmetics and has been found to cause cancer in animals.

 This irritant can be found in nail products, hair dye, hair straighteners, false eyelash adhesives, and some shampoos.
 It has been linked to Cancer and can be found in nearly 1 in 5 cosmetic products.

 Ethanolamines (diethanolamine [DEA], monoethanolamine [MEA], and triethanolamine [TEA]):

 These chemicals are found in a whole range of cosmetics including soaps, shampoos, hair conditioners and dyes, lotions, shaving creams, pharmaceutical ointments, eyeliners, mascara, eye shadows, blush, make-up bases, foundations, fragrances, and sunscreens.
 Impurities that can appear in these chemicals, called nitrosamines, are known to cause cancers in a variety of animal species.

 There’s also evidence these are a human skin toxicants.
 Numerous studies have classified them as respiratory and organ toxicants.
 Despite this, Nitrosamines are not listed on product labels!